khairulharu/solidity-basic/readme.md

 ```
 and install ganache you can visit to ganache website,

-clone this repository and compile code use
+clone this repository and if you want to testing contract use this command
 ```
 truffle compile
 ```